JulianGerrit/WebModel-docs/source/language.md

 ### Functions
 The language supports predefined mathematical functions\
-Functions can have either one or two parameters.
+Functions can have either one or two parameters.\
+The provided functions are implemented through `kotlin.math`.
 ```
 a = sin(0.45);
 b = round(0.5435633563, 3);